-- the sale of any shares of the Series A Term Preferred Stock or our common stock to the underwriters; - transfers of any shares of the Series A Term Preferred Stock or our common stock or any security convertible into securities convertible into or exchangeable for the Series A Term Preferred Stock or our common stock as a bona fide gift, provided that the recipient thereof agrees to be subject to the same lock-up provisions; - transfers of any shares of the Series A Term Preferred Stock or our common stock to a corporation, trust, family limited partnership or other entity for the direct benefit of the holder or an immediate family member, provided that the recipient thereof agrees to be subject to the same lock-up provisions; or - issuance of shares of common stock by us pursuant to our DRIP.
+- the sale of Shares to the underwriters; - transfers of Shares or any security convertible into Shares as a bona fide gift, provided that the recipient thereof agrees to be subject to the same lock-up provisions; - transfers of Shares to a corporation, trust, family limited partnership or other entity for the direct benefit of the holder or an immediate family member, provided that the recipient thereof agrees to be subject to the same lock-up provisions; or issuance of Shares by us pursuant to our DRIP.

-[], in its sole discretion, may release the shares of the Series A Term Preferred Stock and other securities subject to the lock-up agreements described above in whole or in part at any time.
+Ladenburg Thalmann & Co.
+Inc., in its sole discretion, may release the shares of our common stock and other securities subject to the lock-up agreements described above in whole or in part at any time.

-We intend to apply to list the shares of the Series A Term Preferred Stock for quotation on the Nasdaq Capital Market under the ticker symbol "[]."
+We have applied to list our Shares for quotation on the Nasdaq Capital Market under the ticker symbol "OCCI."

-As part of our payment of our offering expenses, we have agreed to pay expenses related to the fees and disbursements of counsel to the underwriters, in an amount not to exceed \$ in the aggregate, in connection with the review by the Financial Industry Regulatory Authority, Inc. ("FINRA") of the terms of the sale of the Series A Term Preferred Stock.
+As part of our payment of our offering expenses, the Advisor has agreed to pay expenses related to the fees and disbursements of counsel to the underwriters, in an amount not to exceed \$20,000 in the aggregate, in connection with the review by the Financial Industry Regulatory Authority, Inc. ("FINRA") of the terms of the sale of our Shares.